ijhlee0511/ijhlee0511.github.io/_pages/about.md

     <p>123 your address street</p>
     <p>Your City, State 12345</p>

-news: true  # includes a list of news items
+news: false  # includes a list of news items
 latest_posts: true  # includes a list of the newest posts
 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---
-I am an undergraduate student at [KAIST](Korea Advanced Institute of Science and Technology) in Soth Korea.
+Welcome to my blog!
+I'm an undergraduate student at [KAIST](Korea Advanced Institute of Science and Technology) in South Korea majoring in mathematics.

+The goal of this blog is to consolidate my math knowledge and provide valuable insights into number theory and algebra.
+I'll be posting about various topics, including intriguing concepts, problem-solving techniques, and solutions to exercises from textbooks like Atiyah/Macdonald.

 [KAIST]: https://www.kaist.ac.kr/kr/